My Left Foot: Production

-Day-Lewis became interested in the project when he read the opening scene, which features him, as Brown, using his left foot to place a record on a player and then placing a needle onto it so that it will play.
+Day-Lewis became interested in the project when he read the opening scene, which features him, as Brown, using his left foot to place a phonograph record on a player and then placing a needle onto it so that it will play.
 He said of the scene: "I knew it couldn't be done... and that intrigued me."
-Many scenes were filmed through a mirror, as Day-Lewis could only manipulate his right foot to perform the actions seen in the film.
-Day-Lewis spent some time preparing for the film at Brown's alma mater in Dublin.
+Many scenes were filmed through a mirror, as he could only manipulate his right foot to perform the actions seen in the film.
+He spent some time preparing for the film at Brown's alma mater in Dublin.
 He later returned there for a visit, with his Academy Award.

-Day-Lewis, known for his extreme method acting, insisted on staying in character during the production of the film, refusing to do anything that Brown couldn't do.
+Day-Lewis is known for his extreme method acting and insisted on staying in character during the production of the film, refusing to do anything that Brown could not do.
 This meant that members of the film crew had to move the actor around in a wheelchair, lift him over obstacles, and even feed him.

 Reception

-Critical
+Critical response

 My Left Foot received widespread critical acclaim.
-On the review aggregator Rotten Tomatoes, the film has an approval rating of 98%, based on 43 reviews, with an average rating of 8.2/10.
-The site's critics consensus reads: "No doubt most will come to My Left Foot for Daniel Day-Lewis' performance, but the movie's refusal to go downbeat will keep it in viewers' minds afterwards."
-On Metacritic, the film has a weighted average score of 97 out of 100, based on 17 critic reviews, indicating "universal acclaim".

 Roger Ebert gave the film four out of four stars, writing: "My Left Foot is a great film for many reasons, but the most important is that it gives us such a complete picture of this man's life.
 It is not an inspirational movie, although it inspires.
 It is not a sympathetic movie, although it inspires sympathy.
-It is the story of a stubborn, difficult, blessed and gifted man who was dealt a bad hand, who played it brilliantly, and who left us some good books, some good paintings and the example of his courage.
+It is the story of a stubborn, difficult, blessed, and gifted man who was dealt a bad hand, who played it brilliantly, and who left us some good books, some good paintings and the example of his courage.
 It must not have been easy."

 In 2015, The Hollywood Reporter polled hundreds of academy members, asking them to re-vote on past controversial decisions.
 Academy members indicated that, given a second chance, they would award the 1990 Academy Award for Best Picture to My Left Foot instead of Driving Miss Daisy.